Blushiva/Module-9-Weather-App/README.md

 Make sure to download and unzip the starter code files and make your own repository with the starter code.
 Before you start, download the starter code Links to an external site..

-## User Story

-AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

 ## Acceptance Criteria